 What is a Story in Jira?

-A Story in Jira represents a small, deliverable piece of functionality, usually part of a larger project.
-Stories in Agile methodology are intended to be concise yet descriptive enough to convey the value of the work to the stakeholders.
-They are often user-centric, focusing on a specific requirement or feature from the user’s perspective.
+A Story in Jira represents a small, deliverable piece of work, usually part of a larger project.
+Stories are intended to be concise yet descriptive enough to convey the value of the work to the stakeholders.
+In other words, they’re descriptive but not too technical so that stakeholders don’t understand them.

 Key Differences Between Task and Story in Jira